Our team

 PhD Candidate

 Diana Borniotto holds a Master’s degree in Agricultural Economics from University of Milan.
 She has worked during the past years in both the private and public sector focussing on social and environmental externalities of agricultural value chain.
-Her PhD research now focuses on the implementation of European pollinators protection measures and decision making process.
+Her PhD research now focusses on Agri-environmental schemes governance, under the CAP policy framework.
+Due to her past experience, she also contributes to Sytra reflections on evaluation, true cost of food and policy briefs

 Océane Duluins